zooniverse/front-end-monorepo/packages/lib-classifier/src/plugins/drawingTools/README.md

 In addition, mark models should extend the base Mark model with any properties specific to the new shape.
 These mark properties will be passed to Panoptes as the annotation for this mark.
 Marks may specify the following properties, which have a special meaning when rendering marks.

 - _angle (number)_ Rotation angle of the mark in degrees, measure clockwise from the positive x-axis.
-- _x (number)_ x position of the mark's centre of rotation, in SVG coordinates relative to the subject image.
+- _x_rotation_ (number)_ x position of the mark's centre of rotation, in SVG coordinates relative to the subject image.
-- _y (number)_ y position of the mark's centre of rotation, in SVG coordinates relative to the subject image.
+- _y_rotation_ (number)_ y position of the mark's centre of rotation, in SVG coordinates relative to the subject image.